Basis-Theory/basistheory-integration-guides/collections/guides/collect_cards_react/index.md

 npm install --save @basis-theory/basis-theory-react
 ```

-Initialize the Basis Theory SDK passing the API Key to the `useBasisTheory` hook:
+Initialize the Basis Theory SDK passing the API Key to the `useBasisTheory` hook and wrap your `App` contents with a `BasisTheoryProvider`:

 ```jsx
 import {